top of page

 About the Program

-This program, a partnership between the LACNA Foundation and NAS, offers an experienced-based curriculum with five interlocking components:
+This program offers an experienced-based curriculum with the following components:

 • Training on leadership theory and practice